What Is a Mesothelioma Misdiagnosis?

 Can mesothelioma be misdiagnosed?

-Nearly 1 in 4 pleural mesothelioma patients are misdiagnosed at first, according to a report from the Open Epidemiology Journal.
+Nearly 1 in 4 pleural mesothelioma patients receive an incorrect diagnosis at first, according to a report from The Open Epidemiology Journal.

-More broadly, the American Cancer Society Journals found that 14% of mesothelioma cases are misdiagnosed in countries with top-notch health care.
-That rate increases to 50% in countries that don’t have the best health care available.
+More broadly, the American Cancer Society Journals found that 14% of all mesothelioma cases are misdiagnosed in the United States and other Western countries.
+That rate increases to 50% in countries with less advanced health care systems.

 Many health problems can mimic mesothelioma.